Humanities and Justice Minor

 HIS 290 Selected Topics in History

-HIS 320 The History of Crime and Punishment in the United States
+HIS 320 Topics in the History of Crime and Punishment in the United States

 HIS 325 Criminal Justice in European Society, 1750 to the Present